JaNd3r/swift-behave/README.md

 * Gather test execution information and present results

 ### TODO
+* Create an eye-catchy banner thing for this project.
+* Get rid of static override in SwiftBehaveTest subclasses.
+* Find an alternative way of distributing *swift-behave* than the current file drop-in.
 * Create documentation of the steps neccessary to get started with *swift-behave*.
 * Build some level of IDE integration with Xcode